gabrielfalcao/bose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

     >>> support_files
     ['unwanted_package', 'wanted_package']

-When we run nose normally, tests are loaded from both packages.
+When we run bose normally, tests are loaded from both packages.

 ..
 Note ::

-   The function :func:`nose.plugins.plugintest.run` reformats test result output to remove timings, which will vary from run to run, and redirects the output to stdout.
+   The function :func:`bose.plugins.plugintest.run` reformats test result output to remove timings, which will vary from run to run, and redirects the output to stdout.

-    >>> from nose.plugins.plugintest import run_buffered as run
+    >>> from bose.plugins.plugintest import run_buffered as run

 ..